 4.8.2 where relevant, two months plus twelve calendar days after the Construction Assumptions Date,

 and, in the case of an OTSDUW Build Application, shall submit an OTSDUW Completion Report to The Company 6 months prior to the proposed OTSUA Transfer Time, or such other date as the Offshore Transmission Owner and The Company shall agree, and, in any event, by the OTSUA Transfer Time.

+4.8A Subject to paragraph 4.3, a Transmission Owner which receives an effective The Company Construction Application (where The Company Construction Application corresponds to a Gate 2 Application under the Gated Application and Offer Process or is for Reservation) under paragraph 2.2 above shall, unless otherwise agreed with The Company or determined or directed by the Authority, submit a TO Construction Offer to The Company as soon as reasonably practicable and, in any event, no later than:

+4.8A.1 in the case of a draft TO Construction Offer, 11 Business Days prior to the The Company Offers Out Date: and

+4.8A.2 in the case of a final TO Construction Offer, 1 Business Day prior to the The Company Offers Out Date,

+and, in the case of an OTSDUW Build Application, shall submit an OTSDUW Completion Report to The Company 6 months prior to the proposed OTSUA Transfer Time, or such other date as the Offshore Transmission Owner and The Company shall agree, and, in any event, by the OTSUA Transfer Time.

-4.9 The Company and a Transmission Owner may agree that the Transmission Owner may submit its TO Construction Offer otherwise than in accordance with the dates set out in paragraph 4.8 provided that:
+4.9 The Company and a Transmission Owner may agree that the Transmission Owner (except where The Company Construction Application corresponds to a Gate 2 Application under the Gated Application and Offer Process or is for Reservation) may submit its TO Construction Offer otherwise than in accordance with the dates set out in paragraph 4.8 provided that:

 4.9.1 a TO Construction Offer to which sub-paragraph 4.8.1 applies shall be submitted not later than two months plus twenty-one calendar days after The Company Application Date; and